 - Regional Greenhouse Gas Initiative (RGGI).
-The Regional Greenhouse Gas Initiative (RGGI) is a CO2 emissions cap and trade agreement among Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont and Virginia that applies to power generation facilities.
-New Jersey rejoined on January 1, 2020.
-Virginia joined RGGI on January 1, 2021.
+The Regional Greenhouse Gas Initiative (RGGI) is a CO emissions cap and trade agreement among Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont and Virginia that applies to power generation facilities.
+New Jersey rejoined on January 1, 2020.13 Virginia joined RGGI on January 1, 2021.
 Pennsylvania took action to join RGGI on April 23, 2022, but such action has been enjoined by court order on appeal.
 A decision on the merits of the appeal is pending.
-The auction price in the September 1, 2022 auction was \$13.45 per short ton, or \$14.83 per metric tonne. - Illinois Climate and Equitable Jobs Act (CEJA).
+The auction price in the December 7, 2022 RGGI auction was \$12.99 per short ton, or \$14.32 per metric tonne. - Illinois Climate and Equitable Jobs Act (CEJA).
 On September 16, 2021, the Climate and Equitable Jobs Act (CEJA) became effective.
 CEJA created an expanded nuclear subsidy program.
 CEJA mandates that all fossil fuel plants close by 2045.
-CEJA established emissions caps for investor owned, gas-fired units with three years of operating history, effective October 1, 2021, on a rolling 12 month basis going forward.
+CEJA established emissions caps for investor owned, gas-fired units with three years of operating history, effective October 1, 2021, on a rolling 12 month basis.
 More than 10,000 MW of capacity are currently affected. - Carbon Price.
-If the price of carbon were \$50.00 per metric tonne, short run marginal costs would increase by \$24.45 per MWh or 35.2 percent for a new combustion turbine (CT) unit, \$16.66 per MWh or 36.2 percent for a new combined cycle (CC) unit and \$43.09 per MWh or 58.1 percent for a new coal plant (CP) for 2022.
+If the price of carbon were \$50.00 per metric tonne, short run marginal costs would increase by \$24.45 per MWh or 35.2 percent for a new combustion turbine (CT) unit, \$16.66 per MWh or 36.2 percent for a new combined cycle (CC) unit